Normal Course of Studies

 - Politics of Global Economic Relations

 Students can use their summers to get practical training in New York, Washington, D.C. or Overseas by doing an internship or a language immersion program.
-We also offer a Emerging Markets Travel Program.
-Students can also complete up to two elective courses in their specialization.
+Students can also complete up to two elective courses in New York in their specialization.
+Besides our normal elective offerings, we also offer an Emerging Markets Travel Program for 3 credits in South Africa in August.
+And for administrative purposes students who participated in our January Project Assessment Program in the Philippines can receive three elective course credits during the summer.

 - Up to two electives